Jim Larrañaga has another double-digit seed on a historic, joyful run

 But after meeting Iowa State’s team in the handshake line and fulfilling interview obligations, the 72-year-old coach from New York could finally pause.
 Most of his players had left the floor when he shuffled over to a line of Miami cheerleaders.
 He joined them with his right arm raised and finger pointing skyward, swaying back and forth as the alma mater played.
 Larrañaga raised both fists, then maneuvered through press seating toward the front row.
 There, he found his wife in a pastel orange cardigan, waiting for a long embrace.

-Larrañaga took a couple steps back and yelled for the crowd to hush.
+Larrañaga took a couple steps back and yelled for the people in the crowd to hush.
 They listened.
 And he screamed, “I’ll see you Sunday!”

 This is a coach who took over the Miami program in 2011, when the school had reached the Sweet 16 just once in its history.
-Larrañaga has brought the Hurricanes to that round three times since then, and this time, he’s going further.
+Larrañaga has brought the Hurricanes to that round three times since then, and this time he’s going further.
 Miami, a No. 10 seed, will meet No. 1 Kansas in the program’s first Elite Eight appearance.
 A win Sunday would send this team on a stunning run to the Final Four, matching Larrañaga’s success with No. 11 seed George Mason in 2006.

 “When there are 358 Division I schools who would love to be in this position and there are only eight that are, you feel very fortunate,” Larrañaga said.
 “And I think my guys realize this is not something that happens every day.
-For Kansas it does, but not for Miami.”
+For Kansas it does but not for Miami.”

 These players are making history for their program, but they’re relaxed while doing so — hugging afterward on the court, dancing in the locker room and flinging water around with glee.
 As the players jumped and screamed, Larrañaga just smiled.